hanzhi713/Parametric-Roulette/Mechanism.md

 |<img src="doc/heart-revolve.gif"> | <img src="doc/astroid-revolve.gif"> |
 | config is available [here](doc/heart-revolve.json) |config is available [here](doc/astroid-revolve.json) |

 However, the direction of rotation and the sign (whether the half-circle at the cusp should point upward or downward) depend on the original rotation direction, dy/dt, dx/dt and (maybe) some other unknown factors.
 Up to now, I am unable to find an algorithm that can correctly generate the path of revolution around the cusp for ALL CASES, so you may found the direction of revolution incorrect for some parametric curves.
-Additionally, current method does not consider oblique cusps, which can be seen in a previous picture.
+Moreover, current method does not consider oblique cusps, which can be seen in a previous picture.

 I will add buttons for you to manually adjust the path of revolution around cusps later.